LOOSE-LIPS/loose-lips-2.0/src/routes/blog/strange-antiquark-broken-project-evel/index.md

 author: 100
 banner:
   - imported/strange-antiquark-broken-project-evel/image1149.jpeg
-description: >-
-  A track that acts as a sensory deprivation tank; a cosmic transportation into the squeaky mini-world created by Strange Antiquark on this V/A celebrating the 5th anniversary of Barcelona-based label EVEL.
-Broken Project&nbsp;features only on the CD Digipack release alongside another bonus track!
+description: "A track that acts as a sensory deprivation tank; a cosmic transportation into the squeaky mini-world created by Strange Antiquark on this V/A celebrating the 5th anniversary of Barcelona-based label EVEL.
+Broken Project\_features only on the CD Digipack release alongside another bonus track!
 From 5YA V/A compilation on EVEL.
-Out now on limited CD (full [...]Read More...
+Out now on limited CD (full [...]Read More..."
 published: true
 tags: premiere
 featured: false